Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Shield

-**Steadfast**: Whenever anyone misses a melee attack roll towards you, their movement speed is reduced bu 10 feet.
+**Steadfast**: Whenever anyone misses a melee attack roll towards you, their movement speed is reduced by 10 feet.

 **Mana**: You gain +5 maximum mana.